ChitranshSingh-ind/ArchScriptGen/README.md

 ## 🧠 How It Works

+1. Select your shell
-1. Select your system preferences (DE, apps, drivers, etc.)
+2. Select your system preferences (DE, apps, drivers, etc.)
-2. The app sends your request to Groq AI
+3. The app sends your request to Groq AI
-3. AI generates a complete Arch Linux bash script
+4. AI generates a complete Arch Linux bash script
+5. You can get personalised changes using the chatbot
-4. You can review and export it
+6. You can review and export it

 ---